 These groups are prepared to do the work that needs to be done.
 Yet 89% of community non-profits say they need financial support.
 Businesses are in a great position to fund these groups.
 The mutual benefit is very worthwhile.

-Seven campaigns to inspire your non-profit giving program
+Seven ESG strategy examples to inspire your non-profit giving program

 Great giving campaigns are a joy to see in action.
 They lift our spirits and give us hope.
 Plus, they leave a trail that other companies can follow on their quest to make a difference.

-Let’s look at a few real-life examples of giving campaigns from brands we all know and love including Carling, KIND, Sir Robert McAlpine, Starbucks, and Greene King.
+Let’s look at a few real-life ESG strategy examples from brands we all know and love including Carling, KIND, Sir Robert McAlpine, Starbucks, and Greene King.

 1. Carling + Made Local